-In her 93rd year, this happenstance kitchen collage of my mother's life is growing both richer and deeper.
+In her 95th year 99th year, this happenstance kitchen collage of my mother's life is growing both richer and deeper.
 The image above is of what once was a bulletin board.
 It is kept in my mother's kitchen in her apartment to the rear of an unassuming but decent collection of apartments in the small city of Chico, California.

 It's too bad the image of it is so small here on the page.
 But no matter how much I might enlarge the image of it, it could never be as big as what it represents.
 Although small in scale it is larger than the lives it chronicles.
-It is the sum of all loves.
+It is the sum of all love.

 You'd miss that.
 If I could show it to you in real time and at its actual size, you'd still miss it.
 It would remain much as you see it here -- just a jumble of clips, slogans, photos, handicrafts and images.
 Aside from its complexity, it wouldn't mean all that much to you.
 These icons of other people's private lives never do.